PySimpleGUI/PySimpleGUI/readme_creator/markdown input files/2_readme.md

 Remember this design pattern because you will use it OFTEN if you use persistent windows.

 It works as follows.
-The expresion `window[key]` returns the Element object represented by the provided `key`.
+The expression `window[key]` returns the Element object represented by the provided `key`.
 This element is then updated by calling it's `update` method.
 This is another example of Python's "chaining" feature.
 We could write this code using the long-form:

     text_element = window['text']
     text_element.update(font=font)